benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 `<domain purpose="mx">` specifies the domain name of the MX server of this provider.
-It is used during the configuration file lookup using MX server names, as specified in section {{<<MX}}.
+It is used during the configuration file lookup using MX server names, as specified in section {{MX}}.
 If the email address that is to be configured has an MX server that is within the domain given by `<domain purpose="mx">`, then this configuration is applicable for that email address.
 Adding the `purpose` attribute is RECOMMENDED.

 ### displayName and displayShortName